 In accordance and compliance with Board Policy 11.04.01, to file a complaint of sexual harassment or sexual misconduct, you are strongly encouraged to contact the appropriate office listed below.

-Faculty and Staff: Contact your campus Human Resources office.
+FACULTY AND STAFF: Contact your campus Human Resources office.

 Title IX Coordinator

-Dustha Wahls, Director of Human Resoures
+Dustha Wahls, Director of Human Resources

-Luther Student Center, Office 017
+Luther Student Center, room 435

-Luther Student Center
+Luther Student Center, room 515

 Lake Land College Police Department